Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Problem Formulation

+Note that this is the general problem definition, which includes all possible plans.
+We believe it is the first time in the literature to have a well-defined problem formulation for energy plan selection problems.
+However, this problem is hard to solve as switching cost is related to multiple states and is asymmetric.
+In the following, we focus on a simplified 2-state version with justification.

+First, as variable-rate plans have zero cancellation fee, selecting the least-cost one at each time $t$ is always the optimal among all variable-rate plans.
+As a result, we could consider merely one variable-rate plan, which tracing the lowest variable-rate in the market.
+Second, after investigating most of the fixed-rate plans in the market, we conclude that their rates can be approximately characterized by a stable ranking in the long run.
+Therefore we can focus on the one with the cheapest average rate.
+As a result, we are able to reduce the large number of plans to two plans by properly preprocessing all plans.
+Denote the state of the fixed-rate plan by 0 and variable-rate plan by 1.
+We simplify \textbf{EPSP} as follows:

+where $(x)^+ = \max\{x,0\}$.
+Constraint (\ref{equ:ecep-L}) captures zero cancellation fee when canceling a fixed-rate plan by the end of contract length.

-\textbf{Remarks:} Our problem formulation bears similarity with the online optimization problems in LCP \cite{lcp}, CHASE \cite{chase} or their extended version \cite{oco, disc, rchase}.
-However, there is a fundamental difference that makes our problem more challenging.
-In the constraints (\ref{equ:ecep-L}), we note that the cancellation fee depends on the last {\sffamily L} states, which cannot be reduced to a sub-problem as in the prior studies.
-Thus, our problem is harder and requires non-trivial treatments.
+\textbf{Remarks:} Although our problem formulation is similar to the online optimization problems in LCP \cite{lcp}, CHASE \cite{chase} and their extended version \cite{oco, disc, rchase}, the fundamental difference in constraint (\ref{equ:ecep-L}) makes our problem more challenging.
+Note that the cancellation fee depends on the last $L^{s_t}$ states at time $t$.
+Hence, we cannot follow the sub-problem division as that of prior studies.
+Therefore, our problem is harder and requires non-trivial treatments.